Olubukola-Martins/HCMatrix-Admin-Portal/README.md

 ## Documentation

-The application documentation is available on the [Hospitality PMS documentation](https://carnation-bladder-b2b.notion.site/Hospitality-PMS-8a2226acd72a43bb97eee7f13ffc7b40).
+The application entry site is available on the [Hcmatrix V3 Entry Site](https://hcmatrix.com/).
 It should be noted that the source code is also documentated via docstring comments and typescript type definitions.